-It is but fair to say that, P1000 struggles in low light scenarios with the combination of a small sensor and some minimal aperture values at longer focal distance.
+It is fair to say that P1000 struggles in low light scenarios combined with a small sensor and some minimal aperture values at a longer focal distance.

 Nikon P1000’s contrast-detect AF system struggles in minimal light.
-At the same time, its image quality suffers due to high ISO noise and diffraction, especially zooming, and it’s hand-held.
+Simultaneously, its image quality suffers due to high ISO noise and diffraction, especially zooming, and it’s hand-held.

 Autofocus & Performance

-The Nikon P1000 certainly is not going to win any award when it comes to speed, but it is decent when we talk about autofocus and performance.
+The Nikon P1000 certainly will not win any award when it comes to speed, but it is decent when we talk about autofocus and performance.
 Its contrast-detect-based AF system is proven quite swift in terms of single-shit autofocus, especially when shooting at shorter focal lengths and in right lighting conditions.

-AF speed can drop a little bit when you start to zoom to longer focal lengths and if the light levels drop, most notably when the camera is hand-held.
+AF speed can drop slightly when you start to zoom to longer focal lengths and if the light levels drop, most notably when the camera is hand-held.
 As discussed earlier, at longer focal lengths, the lens will most likely dim down.

 This puts the camera in a significant advantage in low lights.
 To note, this advantage does not only affects the image quality but also for AF performance.
 The Nikon P1000 is best suited for static subjects and those in good lighting, and its powerful superzoom camera is tailor-made for topics like birds and wildlife.

-In some other measures, the Nikon P1000 displayed a nicely low shutter lag and a decent 7fps full-res burst rate.
+The Nikon P1000 displayed a nicely low shutter lag and a decent 7fps full-res burst rate in some other measures.
 Moreover, the camera locks up even while it clears the buffer.

 - Crazy telescopic zoom